bitbrain/godot-dash/README.md

 3. [Download Cascadia Code font](https://github.com/microsoft/cascadia-code/releases) and move it into a folder of your choosing.
 This font will be the code editor font.
 4. Head into your installation folder of Godot Engine (for example `C:\Program Files (x86)\Steam\steamapps\common\Godot Engine`) and edit the file `editor_data/editor_settings-3.tres`
 5. Copy the contents of editor_settings-3.tres provided in the previously downloaded folder into that file
+   * Alternatively you can copy the settings from the file editor_settings-themeonly.tres.
+This file only has settings that touch theming related properties and is intended for existing installations of Godot where other properties might be already changed.
+Place these settings under the \[resource\] group
 6. Head into your editor_settings-3.tres file and modify the following lines to match the absolute paths of your previously downloaded fonts:
     ```
     interface/editor/main_font = "ABSOLUTE_PATH_TO_ YOUR_FONT/Ubuntu-R.ttf"